IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/getting-started.md

 Now that you received your NavKit2 API key, it can be used with the IndiGO SDK.

-- Set the `navkit2ApiKey` property to your NavKit2 API key in the top level `local.properties` file or in your `gradle.properties` file.
+- Set the `navkit2ApiKey` property to your NavKit2 API key in the top-level `local.properties` file or in your `gradle.properties` file.
 The `local.properties` file is located in your local SDK folder.
 The `gradle.properties` file is located in the folder specified by the `GRADLE_USER_HOME` environment variable, usually `~/.gradle/`.
 See